• Skip to main content

 Short grain and sushi rice can also be used but it will result in sticky pilaf.

-Flavors -you can use garlic powder and onion powder or use fresh minced garlic and fine diced yellow onion in the recipe.
+Flavors -you can use garlic powder and onion powder or use fresh minced garlic and fine-diced yellow onion in the recipe.

 Extras

 1. Vegetables – vegetables can be included in rice pilaf recipe.
-Vegetables like finely chopped mushrooms, fine diced carrots and diced celery are best.
+Vegetables like finely chopped mushrooms, fine-diced carrots, and diced celery are best.

-Nutritional Info – Please keep in mind that nutritional information provided is only a rough estimate and can vary greatly based on products used.
+Nutritional Info – Please keep in mind that the nutritional information provided is only a rough estimate and can vary greatly based on the products used.

 Nutrition